-- This promoted walk follows the towpath of the former Wey & Arun Canal, London's 'Lost Route to the Sea'.
+• This promoted walk follows the towpath of the former Wey & Arun Canal, London's 'Lost Route to the Sea'.
 It runs in part within Billingshurst parish, close to the River Arun and the parish's western boundary.
-Existing public footpaths and bridleways provide reasonably convenient links to connect Adversane and Billingshurst with the towpath, albeit using paths that may not be suited to yearround use.
+Existing public footpaths and bridleways provide reasonably convenient links to connect Adversane and Billingshurst with the towpath, albeit using paths that may not be suited to year-round use.
 Improving the surface of existing paths and identifying new short lengths to provide better off-road connections would increase the accessibility to a quiet and remote part of the parish.
-It would be possible to devise promoted trails from the villages, which would support the local tourism economy too. - 8.6.
-The issue of car parking, including the lack of availability of off-road parking spaces, was raised by the community during the engagement process.
-These policies seek to address this.
+It would be possible to devise promoted trails from the villages, which would support the local tourism economy too.

-Aim 4: Footpath and cycle route infrastructure
+Aim 5: Footpath and cycle route infrastructure